What Are the Differences Between Canadian French and European French?

-France then ceded the regions of Newfoundland, Nova Scotia and the Hudson Bay Area to Britain as part of the Treaty of Utrecht, giving way for English to become the dominant language in these regions.
-When Canada formed in 1867, English was the language of government.
+France then ceded the regions of Newfoundland, Nova Scotia, and the Hudson Bay Area to Britain as part of the Treaty of Utrecht, giving way for English to become the dominant language in these regions.
+When Canada was formed in 1867, English was the language of government.

 This left the French-speaking community surrounded by English speakers in the US and Canada and isolated from their Francophone cousins in Europe.

 With a huge reduction in immigration from France, modern vocabulary no longer found its way to French-speaking Canada.

 As you’ll see, this isolation is key in the history of québécois because it meant the language evolved differently than European French.

 The Differences Between French in Quebec and France